AlbaSly/Rax-API-Server-Structure/src/core/README.md

 ## classes
 For classes related to something in specific, like Socket structures, Error Hanlers, etc.

-## config
-This folder is primarily for organizing in a concise manner the configurations that will be injected into classes, services, etc.

-I provided configurations for the JWT service, Nodemailer, and all the connections for the databases you manage.

 ## constants
 A folder whose function is to store constants that are used globally within the entire logic of the application.